-A website is often the beating heart of many modern businesses.
-In fact, how audiences engage with your website is often a make-or-break factor for your success nowadays.
-That’s why designing a website that not only functions well but also looks good is often a business’s top priority.
+A website can be the beating heart of many modern businesses.
+And how audiences engage with your website is often a make-or-break factor for your success nowadays.
+That’s why designing a website that not only functions well but looks good should be a top priority.

-Beauty is in the eye of the beholder, but there are many guiding principles designers should stick to.
-Without these principles, you can find yourself fighting an uphill battle.
+Beauty is in the eye of the beholder but there are many guiding principles designers should stick to.
+Without these, you can find yourself fighting an uphill battle.
 On the flip side, employing these strategies can make your website look professional, and keep them functional.

 Yes, we hear ya!
 Rules are made to be broken, but it’s important to at least understand the rules before you do go breaking them.